ibm-cloud-docs/citrix-netscaler-vpx/load-balancing-faqs.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQs for Citrix Netscaler VPX
+# FAQ for Citrix Netscaler VPX
 {: #faqs-for-citrix-netscaler-vpx}

 These frequently asked questions help you when working with the {{site.data.keyword.vpx_full}}.